TrudAX/denistrunin-blog/src/posts/xpptools-licenseusagelog/index.md

 - Do the currently logged operations provide a clear enough view of license usage, or is more data needed?
 - Do you have any guidance or best practices you can share with the community on how to adjust security roles based on this tool's output?

+For general questions, please use the original post on [LinkedIn](https://www.linkedin.com/in/denistrunin/).
+For bug reports or feature requests, please use the [GitHub issue tracker](https://github.com/TrudAX/XppTools/issues).

 I hope you found this post helpful.
 As always, if you have any suggestions for improvements or questions regarding this implementation, please don't hesitate to reach out.